Forgetting: Trace decay theory

 One major problem about this theory is that in real-life situation, the time between encoding a piece of information and recalling it, is going to be filled with all different kinds of events that might happen to the individual.
 Therefore, it is difficult to conclude that forgetting is a result of only the time duration.
 It is also important to consider the effectiveness of this theory.
 Although it seems very plausible, it is about impossible to test.
 It is difficult to create a situation where there is a blank period of time between presenting the material and recalling it later.

 This theory is supposedly contradicted by the fact that one is able to ride a bike even after not having done so for decades.
 "Flashbulb memories" are another piece of seemingly contradicting evidence.
-It is believed that certain memories "trace decay" while others don't.
+It is believed that certain memories "trace decay" while others do not.
 Sleep is believed to play a key role in halting trace decay, although the exact mechanism of this is unknown.

 Physical and chemical changes in our brain lead to a memory trace, and this is based on the idea of the trace theory of memory.
 Information that gets into our short-term memory lasts a few seconds (15–20 seconds), and it fades away if it is not rehearsed or practiced as the neurochemical memory trace disappears rapidly.
 According to the trace decay theory of forgetting, what occurs between the creation of new memories and the recall of these memories is not influenced by the recall.
 However, the time between these events (memory formation and recalling) decides whether the information can be kept or forgotten.
 As there is an inverse correlation that if the time is short, more information can be recalled.
 On the other hand, if the time is long less information can be recalled or more information will be forgotten.
 This theory can be criticized for not sharing ideas on how some memories can stay and others can fade, though there was a long time between the formation and recall.
 Newness to something plays a crucial role in this situation.
 For instance, people are more likely to recall their very first day abroad than all of the intervening days between it and living there.
 Emotions also play a crucial role in this situation.